thaingo/perry/api-security/README.md

   @Override
   protected Collection<Case> filterInstances(Collection<Case> instances) {
-    // pre-load data that will be needed for authorization of every case in the collection Collection<Long> filteredCases = instances instanceof Set ? new HashSet() : new ArrayList();
+    // perform initialization that may be needed for authorization of every id in the collection Collection<Long> filteredCases = instances instanceof Set ? new HashSet() : new ArrayList();
     for (Case caseObject : instances) {
-      // evaluate authorization for a caseObject using pre-loaded data if (isAuthorized) {
+      // evaluate authorization
+      if (isAuthorized) {
         filteredCases.add(caseObject);
       }